 The Center's work focuses on addressing the needs of three core constituencies:

-Based at American University in the Kogod School of Business, the Tax Center will build upon the strength and expertise of Kogod's Masters in Taxation, a program known for providing its graduates with an unmatched working knowledge of tax law and the only program of its kind in the mid-Atlantic region.
-The Tax Center is led by Executive Director Don Williamson and Managing Director David Kautter.
+Based at American University in the Kogod School of Business, the Tax Policy Center will build upon the strength and expertise of Kogod's Master's in Taxation, a program known for providing its graduates with an unmatched working knowledge of tax law and the only program of its kind in the mid-Atlantic region.
+The Tax Center is led by Executive Director Don Williamson and Managing Director Caroline Bruckner.